emmercm/www/src/blog/skippable-github-status-checks-aren-t-really-required.md

       - run: npm test
 ```

-I can then require the status check `test` before my pull requests are able to merge.
-But if `eslint` fails, then `test` will be skipped, and I will still be able to merge the failing pull request.
+We can then require the status check `test` before pull requests are able to merge.
+But if `eslint` fails, then `test` will be skipped, and we will still be able to merge the failing pull request.

-We could solve this by combining the two jobs, but there are scenarios where we wouldn't want to, such as with a [matrix strategy](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs).
+We could solve this by combining the two jobs into one, but there are scenarios where we wouldn't want to, such as with [matrix strategies](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs).

 Here we make sure our application can run on any OS, and with older versions of Node.js: